Planit

 You could be:

 Most chiropractors are self-employed or work on a freelance basis so their earnings will vary.
-They normally charge an hourly fee or sessional rate – often around £35 to £60 for the first session, and £30 to £40 for later sessions (usually up to half price for children).
+They normally charge an hourly fee or sessional rate – often around £35 to £80 for each session (usually up to half price for children).
 At the start, you might earn around £20,000 to £30,000, rising to £45,000 a year or more.

 Workforce Employment Status